arnaudstiegler/synth-doc-AI/synth_data_gen/logs.md

+## Entry 03/25
+### TODO:
+- [x] Fix the jinja macro issue for the table
+- [x] Try creating a paragraph component
+- [] Try adding more "visual" elements to the page (randomizing the styling of the page?)
+- [] Fix the bug on getting style.css

 ## Entry 03/24

+## TODO:
+- Adjust box/text ratio
+- Set max size for a box
+- Add min/max size for a given component
+- Try out paragraph
+- Try out header

 HTML format is much better for anything that's printed semi-structured and unstructured documents.
 Variability will have to come from modularizing different pieces from the